Mental Health: Take Charge Feel Better

 We all experience challenging times in our lives.
 In other words, you’re not alone.
 Let’s end the stigma (“but you don’t look depressed”) by asking for support, sharing how we’re feeling.
 In the process, we can raise awareness and change the perceptions about what a depressed person looks like.
 Above all, there’s no reason to feel embarrassed or shameful.
 Consequently, you can you change the way the world sees mental health.
 Join NAMI’S StigmaFree campaign + take the pledge.

 Tips to Take Charge of Your Mental Health

 You deserve to feel happy (or at least happier).
-Be your best advocate and take charge.
-By practicing some of the techniques in the video, you can begin to lift the darkness — and lean into a more graceful attitude.
-All of the suggestions may not work for everyone, so experiment, take advantage of whichever ones help you.
-And, sometimes you gotta have a little faith…
+Remember to be your best mental health advocate.
+Take charge by doing simple things — counseling, exercise, meditation, self-care, and you can begin to lift the darkness — and lean into a more graceful attitude.
+Experiment, choose whichever ones help you.
+Good friends, talking to a therapist and workouts help me tremendously.

 I also recommend reading books, listening to podcasts featuring people who are thriving with mental health challenges.
 A must-read is Maurice Benard’s (“Sonny Corinthos” on General Hospital) New York Times Best-Seller Nothing General About It: How Love (and Lithium) Saved Me On and Off General Hospital available on Amazon.
 Do yourself a favor and buy the audio version.
 Hearing the author tell his own story is an emotional, uplifting experience.
 Watch my interview with Maurice on YouTube.